NotSakura/ProjectHammerExcer/README.md

 ## Overview

-This project analyzes the average prices of garlic and leeks from June 2024 to November 2024 in Canada’s major superstores.
+We look at the average price of leek and garlic, from June 2024 to November 2024.
 We aim to identify pricing trends, rank vendors from most to least expensive, and evaluate the cost evolution over time.
+We find that the sister companies, Loblaws and Nofrills, which are sister companies, get a decline in price for both leek and garlic, while Walmart and Metro stay relativly the same.
+The interest is the fact that, Toronto is facing a lrage increase in grocery prices and we wanted to compare the price accross different grocery chains.
+This will help understand what influences the price, and where to shop to make a finacially smart decision.

 The paper for this project can be found [here](paper/paper.pdf).